-4.1.1.1 Handling existing building structures and implications for balancing
+4.1.1.1 Handling existing building structures

 If existing building structures, which still have a certain use potential or a theoretical residual service life, are demolished as part of a building measure, this often means forfeiting the potential to avoid energy and material flows along with unwanted environmental impacts.
 As part of an eco-balancing measure, the basic rules for handling existing building structures must be observed.